 Below we’ve organized some resources to help you make the move to and get started at Willamette.
 However, beyond these, you also have three key resources at your disposal to quickly find the answers you need:

-(1) Internal Faculty Services & Resources Webpage: On the top black and white navigation bar on the Willamette homepage you’ll see a button that says “Faculty & Staff” that links to our internal faculty services and resources webpage, just about the most useful faculty webpage out there.
-Go here first to find links to our campus directory, to request IT equipment for your classroom, or access online systems for course management, enrollment, waitlists, and grading (e.g. WISE, FINS, JASON), as well as links to Faculty and Staff Training resources (e.g. Cornerstone).
+(1) Internal Faculty Services & Resources Webpage: On the top black and white navigation bar on the Willamette homepage you’ll see a button that says “Faculty & Staff” that links to our internal Faculty & Staff Gateway page, just about the most useful faculty webpage out there.
+Go here first to find links to our campus directory, to request IT equipment for your classroom, or access online systems for course management, enrollment, waitlists, and grading (e.g. WISE, Faculty Information System, WebAdvisor), as well as links to Faculty and Staff Training resources (e.g. Cornerstone).

 (2) Willamette University Website: Almost any topic you’re looking for is discoverable on Willamette’s amazing website by entering a query into the “Search” option in the upper right hand corner of the page.